igor-primo/igor-primo.github.io/posts/2024-12-04-quick-persistence-for-kubernetes-testing.markdown

 </code>
 </pre>

-...and inspecting the worker nodes the following way...
+...and then, inspecting the worker nodes the following way...

 <pre>
 <code>